Strengthening Cyber Defenses

 Cybercrime knows no borders.
 The most severe attacks on U.S. businesses, institutions, and government have come from nation-state actors and hacking groups located outside our borders.
 Our government as well as the tech sector must also engage at the global level to strengthen cybersecurity.

-The U.S. government, as well as the European Union, recently joined the Paris Call for Trust and Security in Cyberspace, a global cybersecurity initiative.
+As of November 2021, the U.S. government, as well as the European Union, joined the Paris Call for Trust and Security in Cyberspace, a global cybersecurity initiative.
 More than 1,200 private sector entities, international organizations, and governments have signed on to the Paris Call.
-The United Nations is also engaged on this issue, and many technology companies, including VFI partners have signed on to the global Cybersecurity Tech Accord.
+The United Nations is also engaged on this issue, and many technology companies, including VFI partners have signed on to the global Cybersecurity Tech Accord, which just celebrated its five-year anniversary and issued a report on the state of cybersecurity.

 The Role of Tech and Microsoft Partners